timKraeuter/Behavioral-consistency-in-multi-modeling/artifacts/use_case/README.md

 - Import the model into the simulator by dragging it into the browser.
 - Spawn a T-Junction controller and buses by clicking on the respective start events of the processes.
 - Enjoy the simulation.

-## State space exploration and behavioral consistency checking
-The consistency checking for the use case is described [here](../graphGrammars/global.gps/README.md).